Next session of pottery classes begins the week of January 5, 2026

 Registration fees*

 Students using the pottery wheel need a Kemper basic tool set, a round rib, and box for the first day of class, which can be purchased when registering for class.
-Please print and fill out a Registration Form and drop it off in person with your full class registration fee.
+All new students are required to register in person.
 This gives you an opportunity to tour the studio, ask any questions about the class, and we’ll explain how to use your open studio time.
 We do give priority registration to current students and all classes have limited availability.
 Tuition is due before class starts.
 Your spot is not reserved without full payment.

 We have some videos to acquaint you with our studio.
 Watch the videos on clean up process and Steps to Throwing a Pottery Bowl prior to your first class.
 It will help familiarize yourself with our studio and what you can expect to learn your first day.